 Over one thousand volunteers help make the event a success.
 Working as information ambassadors, caddies, walking scorers and fulfilling a multitude of other duties, the volunteers are comprised of local residents as well as visitors from across the nation.
-They share a common love of golf and a keen desire to be a part of this nationally broadcast event.
+They share a common love of golf and a keen desire to be a part of this national event.